TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Conclusion

 \subsubsection{Acknowledgments}

 This project was supported in part by Microsoft Research Asia and the Microsoft Accelerate Foundation Models Research (AFMR) grant program.
-This research was also supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korean Government (MSIT) (RS-2020-II201361, Artificial Intelligence Graduate School Program (Yonsei University); RS-2024-00436680, Global Research Support Program in the Digital Field Program), the Alchemist Project (RS-2024-00432143) funded by the Ministry of Trade, Industry \& Energy (MOTIE, Korea), and the Electronics and Telecommunications Research Institute (ETRI) grant funded by the Korean government (24ZR1100, A Study of Hyper-Connected Thinking Internet Technology by autonomous connecting, controlling, and evolving ways).
+This research was also supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korean Government (MSIT) (RS-2020-II201361, Artificial Intelligence Graduate School Program (Yonsei University); RS-2024-00436680, Global Research Support Program in the Digital Field Program), the Alchemist Project (RS-2024-00432143) funded by the Ministry of Trade, Industry \& Energy (MOTIE, Korea), and the Electronics and Telecommunications Research Institute (ETRI) grant funded by the Korean government (26ZR1100, Research on Intelligent Industrial Convergence).
 LG Electronics provided the Anubis robot, which was used for the experiments.
+The authors would like to thank Byeongjin Kang for the assistance with the preliminary experiments.